The Advancement Of Automotive Keys

 Car manufacturers such as Ford and Jaguar Land Rover (JLR) have implemented technological advancements that improve the safety of keyless technology.
 Recently Ford announced that all-new Focus and Fiesta models would come with a key fob with a “sleep mode” setting, allowing the driver to leave their keys in the house with no worries.
 This mode works by essentially turning the key fob to sleep when it’s not in motion.

 What does this mean for the driver?
 The fob will not respond to the thieves’ attempts to boost the signal to access the car.
-With full functionality activated when the key is in motion, such as when the driver picks up the fob and walking to their car.
+Full functionality is activated when the key is in motion, such as when the driver picks up the fob and walks to their car.

 ← Back to Blog